Spain soccer head won't resign for kissing player at World Cup. Team won’t play until he goes

 Around 100 people, mostly women, gathered Friday night in front of the Spanish soccer federation's headquarters in Madrid to call for Rubiales' resignation, many waving red cards used by soccer referees to expel players from games.

+“What has to happen now is his resignation and the resignation of everyone who applauded him," said 39-year-old protester Alma Doña.
+“The federation needs to be reformed and women’s football should have more support.”

 Spanish soccer club Barcelona, which provided nine players for Spain’s team, said Rubiales' behavior “was completely inappropriate.”
-Real Madrid said it supported the decision by the government to try to suspend Rubiales.
+Real Madrid said it supported the government's decision to try to suspend Rubiales.
 Sevilla called for his resignation.
 Athletic Bilbao said it was renouncing its seat on the federation’s board and backed the government’s decisions.
-Osasuna slammed Rubiales and his supporters in the assembly, calling him “rude and sexist.”
+Osasuna slammed Rubiales, calling him “rude and sexist.”
 Espanyol, Valencia, and Celta Vigo also issued statements against Rubiales, as did Spanish league president Javier Tebas.

-FIFA, the governing body of soccer, opened a disciplinary case against Rubiales on Thursday.
-The FIFA disciplinary committee will decide whether Rubiales violated its code relating to "the basic rules of decent conduct" or behaved "in a way that brings the sport of football and/or FIFA into disrepute."

 The Netherlands-based FIFPRO player’s union, which had already demanded action against Rubiales, reiterated its position after his assembly speech.